rongxuan-li/rongxuan-li.github.io/_pages/about.md

 I am an incoming Ph.D. student at the **Daniel J. Epstein Department of Industrial and Systems Engineering**, **University of Southern California (USC)**.

 I obtained my B.Sc. in Mathematics from **The Chinese University of Hong Kong (CUHK)**, during which I also studied abroad as an exchange student at the University of California, Berkeley (UC Berkeley), and Rensselaer Polytechnic Institute (RPI).
-I feel fortunate to have been advised by [Prof. Gary Choi](https://www.math.cuhk.edu.hk/~ptchoi/index.html) at CUHK and <a href="https://xu-yangyang.github.io/index.html" style="text-decoration: none;"><em>
+I feel fortunate to have been advised by  <a href="https://www.math.cuhk.edu.hk/~ptchoi/index.html" style="text-decoration: none;"><em>
+Prof. Gary Choi</em></a> at CUHK and <a href="https://xu-yangyang.github.io/index.html" style="text-decoration: none;"><em>
 Prof. Yangyang Xu</em></a> at RPI during my undergraduate studies.

 My research interests include **continuous optimization** and the **mathematics of materials**.